openjdk/jdk/doc/building.md

 ### Bash Completion

-The `configure` and `make` commands tries to play nice with bash command-line completion (using `<tab>` or `<tab><tab>`).
+The `configure` and `make` commands try to play nice with bash command-line completion (using `<tab>` or `<tab><tab>`).
 To use this functionality, make sure you enable completion in your `~/.bashrc` (see instructions for bash in your operating system).